 The study will review the current state of the City’s on-street and off-street (surface lots and parkades) parking to understand existing parking demand and assess future needs based on forecasted growth and mobility trends.
 Engagement with the public and key partners will be critical to understanding the parking needs and concerns of the community.

 Study recommendations will be developed based on the observed parking demand, public and partner feedback, along with the best practices being adopted by similar communities.
-The study will suggest improvements to the current parking system in these main areas:
+The study will suggest improvements to the current parking system in the following areas:

 - Parking supply and design